dbrabon/file_adoption/README.md

   files using the configured settings.
 - **Items per cron run** – Maximum number of files processed and displayed per scan or cron run.
 Defaults to 100 and is capped at 5000.
+- **Folder depth** – Limits how deep into subdirectories the preview will scan.
+  Set to 0 for no limit.

 Changes are stored in `file_adoption.settings`.